redbeardmeric/Spectergram/README.md

 Additionally, the project is set up using **[TailwindCSS](https://tailwindcss.com/docs/styling-with-utility-classes)**.
 If you are unfamiliar, TailwindCSS provides *utility classes* that essentially just provide shorthand to combinations of different CSS properties.

+### Biome / Lefthook

+There is a pre-commit hook set up with biome and lefthook.
+This will automatically format your code and apply safe fixes before committing to the repository.
+This is to keep all of our commits meaningful and easy to diagnose; real changes will not be obscured by irrelevant format changes like swapping import order or modifying the size of an indent.

 **Example:**

 ```html